^

 Diagnosis of SEN infection

-Laboratory diagnosis of SEN infection
+Laboratory diagnostics of SEN infection

 What do need to examine?

-Treatment of SEN-infection
+Treatment of SEN infection

-How is SEN-infection prevented?
+How is SEN infection prevented?

 You are reporting a typo in the following text: